Skip to main content

 Per Ryan White HIV/AIDS Program Policy Notice 07-02, diagnostic and laboratory testing provided under OAHS must meet the following conditions:

-Agencies should follow Texas Medicaid policies to determine the appropriateness of contact lenses and contact lens-related appointments:
+Agencies will follow the Texas Medicaid policies to determine the appropriateness of contact lenses and contact lens-related appointments:

-• Contact lenses may be considered for clients of any age if there is no other option available to correct or ameliorate a visual defect.
+• Medical providers may consider contact lenses for clients of any age if there is no other option available to correct or ameliorate a visual defect.

-• Contact lenses are limited to once every 24 months.
-Additional services within the 24-month period may be considered when documentation in the client’s medical record supports medical necessity for a diopter change of 0.5 or more in the sphere, cylinder, prism measurement(s), or axis changes.
+• DSHS limits contact lenses to once every 24 months.
+DSHS allows additional services within the 24-month period when documentation in the client’s medical record supports medical necessity for a diopter change of 0.5 or more in the sphere, cylinder, prism measurement(s), or axis changes.
 A new 24-month benefit period for eyewear begins with the placement of the new non-prosthetic eyewear.

 • Clients receiving contacts must have a provider’s written documentation supporting the need for contact lenses as the only means of correcting the vision defect.